dwarvesf/WeAreHiring/additional-info/what-we-stand-for.md

 ---
 tags:
+  - team
-  - dwarves
+  - operations
   - hiring
 title: What We Stand For
 date:
 description:
 authors:
+- han
 menu: hiring
 type: hiring
 show_frontmatter: true
 ---
-# What we stand for

 ## Empower Innovation with Software Craftsmanship
 Innovation happens.
 There are many startups found and raise fund every day.
 They focus on making significant positive changes, impact millions of people, lead to breakthroughs and support the foundation of economic growth.